prajnanBhuyan/GeekTrust/Set5/README.md

 ```
 Enter the kingdoms competing to be the ruler:
 ```
-The application wait for the user to enter the kingdoms that will be competing for the throne **separated by *space*** (as we shown in the sample input output for the problem)
+The application waits for the user to enter the kingdoms that will be competing for the throne **separated by *space*** (as we shown in the sample input output for the problem)

 ### Exiting the application
 Enter `exit` (case-insensitive) at any given time to exit the application.

+_Note: If the user enters keywords belonging to more than one interaction type in a single message, the application will give precedence in the same order as specified above, except for 'exit' which always has the highest precedence_

 ## Sample Input and Output